• Home

 5.5) For Open-Air Strolls and Magnificent Murals – Palacio de Gobierno, Merida

-Our personal favorite building in this area to roam around is the roomy halls and courtyard of the Palacio de Gobierno.
+Our favorite building in this area to roam around is the roomy halls and courtyard of the Palacio de Gobierno.
 Built during the late 1800s, the lovely “government palace” now houses some large and impressive murals depicting the history between the Mayans and Spaniards, by artist Fernando Castro Pacheco.

+When approaching Merida’s Government Palace, you may encounter a guard.
+Just ask him if you can enter and he’ll let you in to roam around.
 It’s one of the few buildings surrounding Plaza Grande that is open fairly late (9:30 pm).
 As a result, the open-air building makes for an enchanting evening stroll through its corridors as the Cathedral lights up at night.

 4) Dance in the Streets of Merida During Its Weekly Fiestas!